 - Pre-heat oven to 350 degrees

-- Remove polenta from packaging and crumble with your hands.
-Push down into a 9×9 casserole dish greased with cooking spray to form the base
+- Remove polenta from packaging and crumble with your hands and add salt and pepper to taste.
+Push down into a 9x9 casserole dish greased with cooking spray to form the base.
+Bake for 15 minutes.

-- Add ground beef and seasonings to skillet, break into crumbles and cook until mostly done
+- Add ground beef, diced chiles and seasonings to skillet, breaking into crumbles until cooked through

-- When ready, remove polenta from the oven and layer with ground beef, black beans, cheese and desired amount of olives
+- When ready, remove polenta from the oven and layer with ground beef, black beans, cheese, olives and green onion

 - Bake for 15-20 minutes or until cheese is melted.